Top 5 Causes of Chronic Insomnia: Discover the Reasons Behind Your Restless Nights

 According to a sleep specialist, 75 to 80 percent of insomnia sufferers will be cured after receiving successful treatment for chronic insomnia.
 The key is, getting to the bottom of the cause of your condition in order to access the right treatment plan – and then having a team to support you through a treatment programme.

-The Dawn rehab in Chiang Mai is a luxury rehabilitation centre with a highly skilled and experienced team who take a holistic approach to patient care.
-We can assist with sleep hygiene, stress management, medication, CBT, DBT and sleep apnoea tests.
-Your initial, confidential, consultation with our team will allow us to come up with a tailor-made programme to help you get the best insomnia treatment in order to return home and enjoy a restful nights sleep.
+The Dawn Rehab in Chiang Mai is a luxury rehabilitation centre with a highly skilled and experienced team who take a holistic approach to patient care.
+We can assist with addictions, mental health problems and stress management.
+Your initial, confidential, consultation with our team will allow us to come up with a tailor-made programme to help you get the best treatment in order to return home and enjoy a restful nights sleep.
 Are you ready to get help?
 Call +66 63 048 4877 or email now for expert help.